tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * Monitors

-      It turned out that we most probably need to distinguish between datasets from the standard and snapshot sections, as datasets on the HDF5 level can have identical names in both sections (and for good reasons).
-Hence, the current data model has two attributes/lists: data (for datasets of the standard section) and snapshots (for datasets of the snapshot section).

-      How to deal with monitors?
-It seems more consistent and logical to separate them into their own list as well, at least on the evefile subpackage level.
-This would relax the discussion as of how to map monitor timestamps to position counts, as monitors would be once more marked as clearly different from motor axes/detector channels.

     * Comments

       Is there a need to distinguish between file-level comments and life comments (aka log messages)?
 If so, shall this be done in the ``EveFile`` class or in the ``Comment`` class (possibly by means of two subtypes of the ``Comment`` class)?

-    * location attribute

-      In the UML schema, the "location" attribute of the HDF5 root group has already been renamed into "measurement_station", as this seems to fit better.
-How about renaming the attribute in the eveH5 schema as well?

 data module
 ~~~~~~~~~~~

 Data are organised in "datasets" within HDF5, and the ``evefile.data`` module provides the relevant entities to describe these datasets.
-Although currently (as of 03/2024, eve version 2.0) neither average nor interval detector channels save the individual data points, at least the former is a clear need of the engineers/scientists (see their use of the MPSKIP feature to "fake" an average detector channel saving the individual data points).
+Although currently (as of 06/2024, eve version 2.1) neither average nor interval detector channels save the individual data points, at least the former is a clear need of the engineers/scientists (see their use of the MPSKIP feature to "fake" an average detector channel saving the individual data points).
 Hence, the data model already respects this use case.
 As per position (count) there can be a variable number of measured points, the resulting array is no longer rectangular, but a "ragged array".
 While storing such arrays is possible directly in HDF5, the implementation within evedata is entirely independent of the actual representation in the eveH5 file.

 .. figure:: uml/evedata.evefile.data.*
     :align: center
     :width: 750px

     Class hierarchy of the evefile.data module.
 Each class has a corresponding metadata class in the evefile.metadata module.
-While in this diagram, the child classes of MeasureData seem to be identical, they have a different type of metadata (see the evefile.metadata module below).
+While in this diagram, some child classes seem to be identical, they have a different type of metadata (see the evefile.metadata module below).
 Generally, having different types serves to discriminate where necessary between detector channels and motor axes.

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * How to cope with normalised data?

-      Normalised data are currently stored as separate datasets in the eveH5 file.
-However, there are both, not-normalised and normalised data available.
-Shall these two still be separated on this level, or shall the ``ChannelData`` class be extended/subclassed to contain normalised data?

     * Do we need additional classes for ``DeviceData`` and ``OptionData``?

       Snapshots usually do contain a lot of options that are strictly speaking no channels nor axes, although their "DeviceType" attribute is usually set to either "Channel" or "Axis".
-Using the SCML these options could most probably identified as options rather than actual channels/axes.
+Using the SCML these options could most probably be identified as options rather than actual channels/axes.

       Devices seem only to be saved as monitors in the "device" section of the eveH5 file and appear as ``MonitorData``.
 Generally, starting with eve v1.32, all pre-/postscan devices (and options) are automatically stored as monitors, *i.e.* in the "devices" section of the eveH5 file.

       When timestamps of monitor data should be mapped to position counts, while retaining the original monitor data, this most probably means to create new instances of (subclasses of) ``MeasureData``.
 As monitors usually are either options or devices, this would be the case for the two additional classes.

-    * Can MonitorData have more than one value per time?

-      This would be similar to AverageChannel and IntervalChannel, thus requiring an additional attribute (and probably a ragged array).

-      Most probably, MonitorData should have only one value per time, although it can currently not completely be excluded that the same value is monitored multiple times, most probably resulting in identical values at identical times, see `#7688, note-11 <https://redmine.ahf.ptb.de/issues/7688#note-11>`_.
-A special case are monitor data occurring before starting the actual scan, as these all get the special timestamp ``-1``, see `#7688, note-10 <https://redmine.ahf.ptb.de/issues/7688#note-10>`_

-    * Values of MonitorData

-      MonitorData can have textual (non-numeric) values.
-This should not be too much of a problem given that numpy can handle string arrays (though <v2.0 only fixed-size string values, AFAIK, with v2.0 not yet released, as of 2024-04-04).

-    * raw (*i.e.* individual) values of AverageChannelData and IntervalChannelData

-      Currently, the measurement program only collects the average values in both cases.
-However, there is the frequent request to collect the raw values as well.
-The data structure already supports this.
-Given that the overarching idea of the evefile subpackage is to *faithfully* represent the eveH5 file contents, it seems not sensible to map the "fake" average detector channel saving each individual value using MPSKIP to this detector channel type, though.
-This should probably rather be done in the mapping later on and towards the dataset subpackage.

     * Detector channels that are redefined within an experiment/scan

       Generally, detector channels can be redefined within an experiment/scan, *i.e.* can have different operational modes (standard/average *vs.* interval) in different scan modules.
-Currently, all data are stored in the identical dataset on HDF5 level and only by "informed guessing" (if at all possible) can one deduce that they served different purposes.
-How to handle this situation in the future, or more important: how to deal with this in the data model described here?
+Currently (eveH5 v7), all data are stored in the identical dataset on HDF5 level and only by "informed guessing" (if at all possible) can one deduce that they served different purposes.
 Currently, there seems to be no unique identifier for a detector channel beyond the XML-ID/PV.

       The simplest way would be to attach the scan module ID to the name of the HDF5 dataset for the detector channel.
 For a discussion, see `#7726 <https://redmine.ahf.ptb.de/issues/7726>`_.
 Generally, what seems necessary is to have separate datasets on the HDF5 level for detector channels that change their type or attributes within a scan, see `#6879, note 16 <https://redmine.ahf.ptb.de/issues/6879#note-16>`_.
 As a detector channel cannot change its attributes within one scan module, we could have one dataset per detector channel and scan module, regardless of how often a scan module has been run within an overall measurement (inner scans).
 If the attributes (or even the type) of a detector channel change within a measurement, I would assume this to be a relevant information for handling the data appropriately.

+      The current state of affairs (as of 06/2024) regarding a new eveH5 scheme (v8) is to separate single-point channels from average and interval channels and have average and interval channel datasets *per se* be suffixed by the scan module ID.
+Given that one and the same channel can only be used once in a scan module, this should be unique.

       While the future way of storing those detector channels in eveH5 files is discussed in `#7726 <https://redmine.ahf.ptb.de/issues/7726>`_, we need a solution for **legacy data** solving two problems: